 We spent a good hour mooching around the beach, turning over the rocks in our search for fossils.
 We found plenty but what impressed me most were the huge ammonite fossils; it’s incredible to think these are 200 million years old!

-The kids were disappointed to leave the beach and go on a walk; they wanted to carry on fossil hunting.
+The kids didn’t want to leave the beach; they wanted to carry on fossil hunting.
 Tearing ourselves away we headed up onto the cliff to continue our walk along the coast path.
 All around us were the gifts of late summer; blackberries, golden fields and swallows.